piku235/JungiThemeBundle/Resources/doc/themes-and-templates.md

 Generally themes are living in a bundle.
 There is no limit saying how many themes you can have in a single bundle.
 You must only decide when these themes should be together and when they should be separated into single bundles.

-Most of cases themes will be very simple, limited to have only some web assets and view files, so you may think "Is a bundle really a good place for themes?".
+Most of cases themes will be very simple, limited to have only some web assets and templates, so you may think "Is a bundle really a good place for themes?".
 Think about more advanced themes like e.g. themes that have some kind of web configurator with user interface, themes that connects with a vendor via a specific web service to do something cool and so on.
 As you see a bundle is a perfect place due to its portability, the straightforward structure and enormous